 Click here for courses run by Jean Hollier

-Jessie has been playing Japanese Taiko drumming for 9 years and has trained under KODO member Yoshikazu Fujimoto and Daidabou member Yoshiaki Nagao.
-She has experience playing taiko in Japan and New Zealand.
-Jessie was a member of Kodama Japanese Drum Team in Palmerston North, and later went on to lead it; and now runs her own team Narukami Taiko which holds classes and workshops in Wellington and Tawa.
+Jessie has been playing Japanese Taiko drumming for 9 years and has trained in Japan, New Zealand, and Australia.
+Jessie was a member of Kodama Japanese Drum Team in Palmerston North, and later went on to lead it; and now runs her own team, Narukami Taiko which holds classes and workshops in Wellington and Tawa.

 Click here for courses run by Jessie Gibbs

-Click here for courses run by Jude Hutton
+Click here for courses run by Joyce Tam

 Katy learnt about Japanese cooking while living in Japan on a teaching exchange.
 She is passionate about Japanese food as it is not only very healthy but also can be enjoyed with the eyes as well as the mouth.